Our Team

 Hannah Jones

-Hannah uses evidence-based therapeutic approaches, including Cognitive Behavioural Therapy, , and Acceptance and Commitment Therapy to help individuals of all ages.
+She uses a range of evidence-based therapeutic approaches, including Cognitive Behavioural Therapy (CBT), Dialectical Behaviour Therapy (DBT), Schema Therapy, and Acceptance and Commitment Therapy (ACT), to support individuals across the lifespan.

-Hannah has a particular interest in working with people with anxiety and depression.
-Hannah adopts a warm, empathic approach, working with people from all different backgrounds, to help them better understand and improve their mental health.
+Hannah has a particular interest in working with anxiety, depression, and neurodivergence.
+She adopts a warm, empathic approach and works collaboratively with clients from diverse backgrounds to help them better understand and improve their mental health.

 Justine McDermott